verrazzano/verrazzano/install/install-olcne.md

 ```
 sudo yum install -y git
 ```
-Edit the `config/config_olcne.json` configuration file and provide the configuration settings for your OLCNE environment as follows.
+Edit the [install-olcne.yaml](../config/samples/install-olcne.yaml) configuration file and provide the configuration settings for your OLCNE environment as follows.

-- The value for `environmentName` is a unique DNS subdomain for the cluster (for example, `myenv` in `myenv.mydomain.com`).
+- The value for `spec.environmentName` is a unique DNS subdomain for the cluster (for example, `myenv` in `myenv.mydomain.com`).
-- The value for `dns.external.suffix` is the remainder of the DNS domain (for example, `mydomain.com` in `myenv.mydomain.com`).
+- The value for `spec.dns.external.suffix` is the remainder of the DNS domain (for example, `mydomain.com` in `myenv.mydomain.com`).
-- Under `ingress.verrazzano.nginxInstallArgs`, the value for `controller.service.externalIPs[0]` is the IP address of `ingress-mgmt.<myenv>.<mydomain.com>` configured during DNS set up.
+- Under `spec.ingress.verrazzano.nginxInstallArgs`, the value for `controller.service.externalIPs[0]` is the IP address of `ingress-mgmt.<myenv>.<mydomain.com>` configured during DNS set up.
-- Under  `ingress.application.istioInstallArgs`, the value for `gateways.istio-ingressgateway.externalIPs[0]`
-is the IP address of `ingress-verrazzano.<myenv>.<mydomain.com>` configured during DNS set up.
+- Under  `spec.ingress.application.istioInstallArgs`, the value for `gateways.istio-ingressgateway.externalIPs` is the IP address of `ingress-verrazzano.<myenv>.<mydomain.com>` configured during DNS set up.

 You will install Verrazzano using the `external` DNS type (In the configuration file, the value for `dns.type` is already set to `"external"`)